Skip to content

 Documenta 14: You have 100 days to discover Athens

-Every five years, the art world is turned upside down.
+Every five years, the art world turns upside down.
 Then it is time for the fourteenth Documenta.
 At that time, the German city of Kassel turns into a veritable Mecca for art connoisseurs and art lovers, snobs and connoisseurs.
 And, of course, tourists looking for that other Efteling.
 This year's Documenta has a sizeable Dutch contribution.
 But there is more: for the...

 Gardens Speak ©-Tania-El-Khoury-1-